Antonio1710/Protheus/.github/pull_request_template.md

 # Descrição (Description)

 - Incluir a descrição referente as modifições feitas no fonte.
-(Include a description of modifications made in the source code.)
+(Include a description of modifications mades in the source code.)
 # Ticket (Ticket number)

 - Por favor, incluir o número do ticket do Movidesk.